Warpath Banner, Heroes

 Readers,

-I would love to have more than just the names of these heroes on our website.
-If you have a story to tell about one of these men or women who gave his/her life for us, PLEASE send it to me.
+We would love to have more than just the names of these heroes on our website.
+If you have a story to tell about one of these men or women who gave his/her life for us, PLEASE send it to us.
 The story can be any type of reminiscence; serious, funny, poignant, etc. It can be a story from a classmate, teacher, friend, or family member.
 My goal is to "put a face" on the names that grace our Memorial Stadium monument.
 Several of our alumni have been officially recognized for their heroism, but all of them are heroes and they deserve to be remembered.
 You may use the email link below to submit your story.
 Your contributions will greatly enhance this page.

 The following is the full text citation for the Congressional Medal of Honor awarded to William James Bordelon: